BAHARDEN CAVE &

 Baharden (or Bakharden) cave and the underground swimming lake inside are famous for the healing properties of the water inside.
-The attraction rests just over an hour’s drive from Ashgabat about 120 km away and is therefore greatly popular among the residents.
+The attraction rests just over an hour’s drive away from Ashgabat, at the distance of about 120 km and is therefore greatly popular among the locals.
 Hence, don’t be surprised of meeting a large number of local families with kids enjoying the water inside.

 Baharden cave is also listed as a dark tourism location due to the decline of the amount of bats and perhaps because of the Soviet style monuments and the destruction the visitors have caused to the location.
 Even more dark is that foreigners are charged a fee of 20 $ without pre booked tickets via tour operator.

-At a depth of 55 m and 276 steps down from the cave entrance.
-The lake Kow Ata is actually more like a pond with the length of 70 meters and depth of about 10 meters.
-The water in the lake is naturally hot keeping steadily at 36°C and has a high mineral content making it a popular swimming location also during the winter time.
+At a depth of 55 m and 276 steps down from the cave entrance, the lake Kow Ata is actually more like a pond with the length of 70 meters and depth of about 10 meters.
+The water in the lake is naturally hot, staying steadily at 36°C and has a high mineral content making it a popular swimming location also during the winter time.